psycopg/psycopg/docs/api/connections.rst

         commit is performed.
 A transaction manager may choose to do this if only a single resource is participating in the global transaction.

-        When called with a transaction ID ``xid``, the database commits the given transaction.
+        When called with a transaction ID `!xid`, the database commits the given transaction.
 If an invalid transaction ID is provided, a `ProgrammingError` will be raised.
 This form should be called outside of a transaction, and is intended for use in recovery.